Welcome

 The prescription drug law caps your out-of-pocket drug costs at $2,000 in 2025.
 This is true for everyone with Medicare drug coverage, even if you don’t participate in the Medicare Prescription Payment Plan.

-After your health or drug plan approves your participation in the Medicare Prescription Payment Plan, you’ll get a letter from your plan with information about how to pay your bill .
+After approval of your participation in the Medicare Prescription Payment Plan, you’ll get a letter with information about how to pay your bill.
+This will be known as your billing statement.

 You can also access your billing statements and make online payments through your pharmacy member portal.
 Please click on the icon below to access or register for the pharmacy member portal.